caliper-io/caliper-docs/public/how-does-caliper-work.md

 ### Our Javascript

-We follow these design principles with our javascript library.
+We adhere to these design principles with our javascript library.

   - Keep it's footprint low and small
   - To not perform expensive computation
-  - Always send Caliper the lowest amount of information to ensure low bandwidth on Mobiles
+  - Always send Caliper the lowest amount of information to limit network utilization
   - Never take down your application

 And to do this we run automated tests on our library across a number of browsers.
 Currently IE8 upwards, Firefox, Chrome, Safari and the iOS webkit browser.